 The average washable nappy is fastened with poppers or velcro.
 When the nappy has been worn, you can store it in a secure box.
 Some people like to use this box to soak them in a solution of water and tea tree or lavender oil.
 They then go in the washing machine - alongside your other laundry.

 You can dry washed nappies on your washing line - or however you would air-dry your other laundry.

-The only limitation of washable nappies is that they should not be tumble-dried.
-Putting them in a tumble drier will lose their absorbancy, so it is best to dry them naturally.
+Putting washable nappies in a tumble drier will lose their absorbancy, so it is best to dry them naturally.

 The sun's UV rays will also act as a natural steriliser, keeping your washable nappies as clean as possible.

 All Derby residents who buy washable nappies can benefit from our cashback scheme.
 We offer £25 cashback when you spend over £50 on washable nappies and covers to help you with the costs.